Ancestral Instrument Method for Causal Inference without Complete Knowledge: Experiments

-\textbf{401(k)} contains 9,275 individuals from the survey of income and program participation (SIPP) conducted in 1991~\cite{wooldridge2010econometric,abadie2003semiparametric}.
+401(k) contains 9,275 individuals from the survey of income and program participation (SIPP) conducted in 1991~\cite{verbeek2008guide,abadie2003semiparametric}.
 The program participation is about the most popular tax-deferred programs, \ie individual retirement accounts (IRAs) and 401 (k) plans.
 There are 11 variables about the eligibility for participating in the 401 (k) plan.
-The treatment is \emph{p401k} (an indicator of participation in 401(k)), and \emph{pira} (a binary variable, $pira$ = 1 denotes participation in IRA) is the outcome of interest. \emph{e401k} is used as an instrument for \emph{p401k} (an indicator of eligibility for 401(k)).
+The treatment is \emph{p401k} (an indicator of participation in 401 (k)), and \emph{pira} (a binary variable, $pira$ = 1 denotes participation in IRA) is the outcome of interest. \emph{e401k} is used as an instrument for \emph{p401k} (an indicator of eligibility for 401 (k)).
 We take $\hat{\beta}_{wy} = 7.12$\% with 95\% C.I.
-(0.047, 0.095)~\cite{abadie2003semiparametric} as the reference causal effect.
+(0.047, 0.095)~\cite{verbeek2008guide} as the reference causal effect.

-\textbf{Result}.
-All results on the three real-world datasets are visualized in Fig.~\ref{fig:threereal-world}.
-From Fig.~\ref{fig:threereal-world}, we have the following observations: (1) \emph{AIViP} obtains results consistent the reference causal effect values since $\hat{\beta}_{wy}$ are either in or close to the empirical 95\% C.I. of the reference values on all three real-world datasets.
+\paragraph{Results.} All results on the three datasets are visualized in Fig.~\ref{fig:threereal-world}.
+From Fig.~\ref{fig:threereal-world}, we have the following observations: (1) \emph{AIViP} obtains results consistent with the reference causal effect values since the estimated causal effects are either in or close to the empirical 95\% C.I. of the reference values on all three datasets.
 (2) The results of each comparison method are consistent with the reference values in at most two datasets.
 We note that IV.tetrad performs badly and this may attribute to the fact that its strong assumption on data distribution may not be satisfied.
-(3) AIViP has consistent performance across the three datasets, but all other methods' performances are not consistent across the three datasets and this may attribute to their failure in using the correct conditioning sets to reduce biases.
-The observations show the advantage of \emph{AIViP} since it identifies the conditioning sets for reducing biases and does not have a strong assumption on data distribution.
+(3) \emph{AIViP} has consistent performance across the three datasets, but all other methods' performances are not consistent across the three datasets and this may attribute to their failure in using the correct conditioning sets to reduce biases.
+The observations show the advantage of \emph{AIViP} since it identifies the conditioning sets for reducing biases and does not have a strong assumption on data distributions.

-\section{Related work}
+\section{Related Work}